KaiqiYang94/kkplayground/_posts/2019-11-04-Azure-Deployment.markdown

 In the VSCode terminal,  `npm run build` or `yarn build`.

-After building the application, go to your Azure Web App Extension, find your subscription, find your wab application, right click and you will see
+After building the application, go to your Azure Web App Extension, find your subscription, find your wab application, right click and you will see `Deploy to Web App...`.
+Click that and that's it.